• Skip to primary navigation

 Disclosures

-Some links on this site are affiliate links and as an Amazon Associate I earn from qualifying purchases.
+Some links on this site are Amazon affiliate links.
 The author receives a small (really small) commission if you happen to buy something.
-Funds are used to support journaling supplies & four crazy sweet Aussies who bark for treats every time I come in the door.
-(To be fair, I have a pattern of giving in to them.)
+Funds are used for journaling supplies & treats for three crazy sweet Aussies.
 I write about all kinds of journaling, and if Bullet Journaling is your thing, I’m here to support you.
 But if you want to go deep, go to the original source–Ryder Carroll, who created the system, and started it all at bulletjournal.com.
-I use the method daily which is why I started writing about it here.
+I use the method which is why I started writing about it here.

 • Privacy Policy